 Believe it or not, it's necessary to address some complex, and even uncomfortable, subjects before you and your co-founder set out to launch a company.
-And that's why Founder Institute Mentor and business consultant Dave Parker has outlined the important conversations co-founders should have in the blog post, "Awkward Co-Founder Discussions", republished below with permission.
+And that's why business consultant and Founder Institute Mentor Dave Parker has outlined the important conversations co-founders should have in the blog post, "Awkward Co-Founder Discussions", republished below with permission.

 How should co-founders split equity in a startup?
 What should you discuss before formation of the company?
 This post outlines the discussions that you need to have, including a framework for those discussions.
 I’ve also included some tools you can use to help define equity splits at both the early stage as well as the operating stages of your startup.

 It’s sad when I get asked the question about how to rearrange equity “after the fact” or post incorporation because the co-founders didn’t have a discussion before they incorporated – thus the title Awkward Co-Founder discussion.
 Regardless of the timing, it will be awkward, it is a negotiation and resetting expectations – I’d recommend you get it done while is cheap!